mr55p-dev/ChessAgent/README.md

 3. Ensure the `bzcat` utility is available.
 4. Download the data file, available [here](https://database.lichess.org).
 The file used in this training is from April 2018.

+The model used for training is specified in `badchess.py`

 ## Todos

 - [x] Clip and normalize the evaluations to some reasonable number